overgter/overgter.github.io/README.md

 # overgter.github.io
-This is a person website.
+This is a personal website.